jxcore/jxcore/doc/native/Embedding_Basics.md

     -o sample
 ```

-If you are compiling it under OSX, you should also add `-framework CoreServices` after `-Wl`
+If you are compiling it under OSX, you should also add `-framework CoreServices` before `-o`

 That's It!